A nearly pristine star from the Large Magellanic Cloud

 We use the TAE instead of $\chi^2$ because we expect the fits to be dominated by systematic uncertainties, and the TAE penalizes outliers less than $\chi^2$.
 This is then an optimization over 4 parameters: the progenitor mass $M$, the final kinetic explosion energy $E$, the mixing parameter $\xi$, and the dilution factor $D$.
 In practice, we find the best-fit $D$ for all 16800 models through a brute force search initialized at the analytic minimum $\chi^2$ solution.
 We reject all models that are inconsistent with our upper limits, then take the best-fit result as the model with the smallest TAE.

 We adopt a weight for each of the 16800 models assuming the data are distributed according to a Laplace distribution, which is appropriate for minimizing the TAE.
 The per-species uncertainty $\sigma_X$ is turned into a Laplace scale $b_X=\sigma_X/\sqrt{2}$.
 Assuming the likelihoods satisfy Wilks' Theorem\cite{Wilks1938}, we calculate twice the negative log likelihood and assign a weight $w \propto \exp\left[-\sqrt{2}\, \text{TAE} \right]$.
-We use these weights to estimate the best-fit progenitor mass and explosion energy for \umpstar as a weighted sum and standard deviation, finding $M = 29.0 \pm 3.4 M_\odot$ and $E = (5.5 \pm 2.7) \times 10^{51}$\,erg, although the energy uncertainty is strongly affected by discreteness effects.
+We use these weights to estimate the best-fit progenitor mass and explosion energy for \umpstar as a weighted sum and standard deviation, finding $M = 27.0 \pm 3.9 M_\odot$ and $E = (6.0 \pm 2.6) \times 10^{51}$\,erg, although the energy uncertainty is strongly affected by discreteness effects.
 We also use these weights to construct the weighted histogram in the bottom left-hand panel of Figure~\ref{fig:popiii} and determine the opacity and size of lines and points in the other two panels.
+As each plotted line has the same opacity, the thick black regions in Figure~\ref{fig:popiii} indicate areas where many models overlap.